razanalharith/Concept-Based-Explanation/README.md

 ####  2.2.1.
 YEAR 2023

 #### 2.2.2.
 YEAR 2022
-Here is the table with the requested information:

 | Name          | Reference                                                | Publisher | Main Technologies                            | Code                                                 |
 |---------------|----------------------------------------------------------|-----------|----------------------------------------------|------------------------------------------------------|